FredHutch/coop/_drafts/community-group-overview.md

 - **Python coding group**: Discusses methods of programming in Python and troubleshoots code of participants.
 Python coders of all levels of expertise are welcome.
 See the #python-user-comm channel on The Coop Communities Slack for more information.

 - **R coding group**: Discusses R packages, R code and troubleshoots code of participants.
 R coders of all levels of expertise are welcome.
 See the #r-user-comm channel on The Coop Communities Slack for more information.

-- **Software design group**: Discusses issues related to software engineering and interface design and invites speakers on specific topics and participants to share their coding projects.
-This group is not focused on a specific programming language, but rather on issues common across software projects.
-See the #software-engineers channel on The Coop Communities Slack for more information.

 #### How to start one